nitinx/ml-identify-customer-segments/Data_Dictionary.md

 The columns in the general demographics file and customers data file are the same.
 This file documents the features that appear in the data files, sorted in order of appearance.
 Sections of this file is based on the level of measurement of each feature.
-The file "AZDIAS_Feature_Summary.csv" contains a summary of feature attributes, including information level, data type, and codes for missing or unknown values.
+The file "AZDIS_Feature_Summary.csv" contains a summary of feature attributes, including information level, data type, and codes for missing or unknown values.